-The BMU is regularly advised by the commissions RSK, SSK and ESK.
+BMUV is regularly advised by the commissions RSK, SSK and ESK.
 The RSK provides advice in matters of nuclear safety including matters with respect to the physical protection of nuclear installations.
-The SSK provides advice in matters of protection against ionising and non-ionising radiation, and the ESK in matters of nuclear waste management.
+The SSK provides advice in matters of protection against ionising and non-ionising radiation.
+The ESK provides advice to BMUV and BASE in matters of nuclear waste management.

 Independence, qualification and reflection of the technical-scientific range of opinions is to be ensured in the commissions.
-The members are obliged by statutes to express their opinion in a neutral and scientifically sound manner and are appointed by the BMU.
+The members are obliged by statutes to express their opinion in a neutral and scientifically sound manner.
+They are appointed by BMUV, but are independent and not bound by instructions.
+They work on an honorary basis and come primarily from universities, research institutions, technical safety organisations and the industry.
 The results of the commission's consultations are formulated in the form of general recommendations and statements on individual cases and published.
-For further information on the consultations of the RSK and on how the authorities deal with the results of the consultations, see process 11 in the Handbook on Cooperation between the Federation and the Länder in Nuclear Law (www.rskonline.de, www.ssk.de, www.entsorgungskommission.de).
+For further information on the RSK's consultations and on how the authorities deal with the results of the consultations, see process 11 in the Supervision Manual of the Federation and the Länder and on the websites of the above-mentioned bodies.